 Besides tingling or numbness in your toes, you may also get a feeling like you're standing on a pebble or have a burning pain in the ball of your foot.
 It's most common between the third and fourth toes.

+Females are approximately five times more likely than males to develop Morton neuroma.
 Wearing high-heels has also been linked to Morton's neuroma.
 You can get relief from symptoms if you switch to shoes with lower heels and more room for your toes.